-Dissolved oxygen (DO) concentrations in upper layers of surface waters of Pine Lake were $\geq 5 \text{ mg/L}$ on all sampling dates through the summer except 22 August, within the acceptable range for surface water quality (DO $\geq 5.0 \text{ mg/L}$) (Figure 3).
-DO concentrations were 11.46 mg/L at the surface, and declined gradually to 2.56 mg/L at the lake bed on 23 June.
-Surface water oxygen concentration, and the intensity of the corresponding chemocline, increased through the summer.
-On 22 July a strong chemocline was present at 6 m depth, and bottom waters were anoxic below 9 m depth.
-On 22 August, surface water DO concentrations fell below provincial guidelines, but chemocline depth remained constant.
-On 10 September the chemocline disappeared and DO was relatively constant at all depths except within 1 m of the lake bed, indicating the lake had completely mixed prior to sampling.
-Deep-water anoxia is common in summer, and the decomposition of organic matter produced during the open water season continues on into the winter months, which in turn, leads to low winter oxygen concentrations (as decomposition consumes oxygen).
+Dissolved oxygen (DO) concentrations in upper layers of surface waters of Pine Lake were ≥ 7 mg/L on all sampling dates through the summer, well within the acceptable range for surface water quality (DO ≥ 5.0 mg/L) (Figure 3).
+DO concentrations were 9.73 mg/L at the surface, and declined gradually to 2.67 mg/L at the lakebed on 4 June.
+The intensity of the decline in DO increased through the summer.
+On 25 June a rapid decline in DO was observed at 5 m depth, and bottom waters were anoxic below 7 m depth.
+On 23 July, surface water was highly oxygenated, likely as a result of photosynthetic activity by algae that produces oxygen, but bottom waters remained anoxic below 9.5 m depth.
+On 19 August surface waters reached the lowest DO concentration observed in the sampling period, and bottom waters were anoxic below 7.5 m.
+Deep-water anoxia is common in summer, and the decomposition of organic matter produced during the open water season continues on into the winter months, which in turn, leads to low winter oxygen concentrations as decomposition consumes oxygen.

 Figure 3.
-Water temperature (°C) and dissolved oxygen (mg/L) profiles for Pine Lake during the summer of 2008.
+Water temperature (°C) and dissolved oxygen (mg/L) profiles for Pine Lake during the summer of 2009.

-Water clarity and Secchi Disk Depth
+Water Clarity and Secchi Depth

-Water clarity is influenced by suspended material, both living and dead, as well as some coloured dissolved compounds in the water column.
-The most widely used measure of lake water clarity is the Secchi disk depth.
-Following the period of ice and snowmelt, a lake can have low clarity due to spring runoff and the inflow of suspended sediments into the lake.
-Lake water usually Pines in the spring but then becomes more turbid due to algal growth taking place throughout the summer open water season.
+Water clarity is influenced by suspended materials, both living and dead, as well as dissolved colored compounds in the water column.
+During the melting of snow and ice in spring, lake water can become turbid (cloudy) from silt transported into the lake.
+Lake water usually clears in late spring but then becomes more turbid with increased algal growth as the summer progresses.
+The easiest and most widely used measure of lake water clarity is the Secchi disk depth.

-Water clarity on Pine Lake was measured four times during the summer of 2008.
-Pine Lake was relatively turbid compared to other lakes in Alberta, with average Secchi disk depth = 1.2 m (Table 1).
-On 23 June, light penetrated 1.25 m or only ~11% of the total lake depth, which allowed for algal growth in the top 2.5 m of the lake.
-By 22 July, Secchi disk depth had decreased to 0.8 m, but recovered to 1.6 m by 22 August.
-Water clarity declined again by 10 September, with a Secchi disk depth of 1.25 m.
+Water clarity on Pine Lake was measured four times during the summer of 2009.
+Pine Lake is of average turbidity compared to other lakes in Alberta, with an average Secchi depth of 1.9 m (Table 1) in 2009.
+On 23 June, light penetrated 2.5 m or ~21% of the total lake depth, which allowed for algal growth in the top 5 m of the lake.
+Secchi depth remained at 2.5 m on 25 June, but then decreased to 1.2 m on 23 July.
+Water clarity increased slightly 1.25 m by 19 August.
 This pattern of water clarity dynamics is typical of highly productive Alberta lakes, when algal growth during July and August causes reduced water clarity.
 Water clarity recovers in September as lower temperatures limit growth, and dying algae fall out of the water column and settle on the lakebed where they are decomposed by anaerobic bacteria.
-The drop in water clarity on 10 September relative to 22 August may have been caused by the recent fall turnover, which resuspended particulates in the hypolimnion.

-Water chemistry
+Water Chemistry

-Based on lake water characteristics, Pine Lake is considered hypereutrophic (see A Brief Introduction to Limnology at the end of this report).
-Average total phosphorus (TP = 78.8 μ g/L) was within the eutrophic range, while total Kjeldahl nitrogen (TN = 1907 μ g/L) and chlorophyll a (chl a = 37.15 μ g/L) were within the hypereutrophic range in 2008 (Table 1).

-Total phosphorous varied over the summer, from a minimum of 67 μ g/L on 22 August to a maximum of 92 μ g/L on 10 September (Figure 4).
-Total nitrogen remained relatively steady, fluctuating from a maximum of 2.02 mg/L on 22 July and a minimum of 1.75 mg/L on 23 June.
-Chlorophyll a (a measure of algal biomass) concentrations closely tracked the changes in phosphorous concentrations, increasing from 19.0 ug/L on 23 June to the seasonal maximum of 54.1 ug/L on 22 July, then declined to 24.5 ug/L on 22 August, before recovering to 51 μ g/L on 10 September.
-As the depletion of phosphorous was not accompanied by a significant decrease in nitrogen, algal growth in Pine Lake is phosphorous-limited and not nitrogen-limited.
+Based on lake water characteristics, Pine Lake is considered eutrophic (see A Brief Introduction to Limnology at the end of this report).
+In 2009, Pine Lake had high concentrations of total phosphorus (average $TP = 68.0 \,\mu\text{g/L}$), total nitrogen (average $TN = 1769 \,\mu\text{g/L}$), and algal biomass (average chlorophyll $a = 22.5 \,\mu\text{g/L}$) (Table 1).
+Total phosphorous increased over the summer, from a minimum of 54 $\mu\text{g/L}$ on 4 June to a maximum of 100 $\mu\text{g/L}$ on 19 August (Figure 4).
+Total nitrogen also increased over the summer, from 1.517 mg/L on 4 June to a maximum of 2.159 mg/L on 19 August.
+Chlorophyll a (a measure of algal biomass) concentrations increased with nutrient concentrations, and rose from 8.53 ug/L on 4 June to the seasonal maximum of 49 ug/L on 19 August.